tim-schilling/deps/final/0018-technical-governance-6x.rst

   in the past three years must still demonstrate an understanding of Django's changes and direction within those three years.

+Members of the `DSF Board`_ are ineligible to serve on the Steering Council.

 Steering Council elections
 ++++++++++++++++++++++++++